 According to this same study, “job hoppers” have shown to have a higher learning curve, be better performers, and tend to be more loyal, possibly because they have a shorter amount of time to make a good impression.

 Besides earning more money, there are plenty of other benefits gained from changing jobs every 3-4 years.
-With constant change in positions and environment, your skills set with continue to expand and evolve, compared to staying at the same position.
-As human beings tend to do, we tend to get complacent in our jobs if we stick around for too long.
+With constant change in positions and environment, your skills set will continue to expand and evolve, compared to staying at the same position.
+We tend to get complacent in our jobs if we stick around for too long.
 You get into a routine that becomes predictable and you grow stagnant.
 You stop learning new skills, which can make it much harder to get a job down the road if you’d need to.